dnesting/dnesting/resume.md

 ### AT&T

 **Technical Architect** and similar roles, from 1999-2007 (8 years), as a technical lead supporting www.att.com and similar sites.
-Shifted team from a traditional production operations team to a DevOps model.
+Introduced the DevOps model to the production operations team.

 ### Texas Networking, Inc.